What To Expect During A Hearing Test

 Pure-Tone Test

 Next is a pure-tone test.
 Usually and most effectively administered in a soundproof booth, this tone test determines the exact point, or “threshold,” at which you can hear various frequencies of sounds.
-We will place headphones over your ears that are attached to an audiometer.
-An audiometer is a device used to evaluate hearing acuity.
+We will place headphones over your ears that are attached to an audiometer, a device used to evaluate hearing acuity.
 This will transmit a series of tones at a variety of volumes into your ears.
 When you hear a sound, you will be asked to press a button – it’s as simple as that!

 Speech Testing